• Skip to primary navigation

 • Lemon juice: We use lemon juice as our acidic ingredient to activate the baking soda.
 Without it, your squid won’t become that tender.
 The lemon juice also doesn’t affect the flavor of the squid, but helps remove the fish smell if there is any.

 • Seasoning: We only use salt to season calamari rings.
 You can add some spices like black pepper, paprika and onion or garlic powder if you want.
-You might even prefer using old bay seasoning.
-Just sprinkle them over cornmeal, mix well and coat the calamari rings with this mixture.

 How to Prepare Squid